q3769/semver-maven-plugin/README.md

 updates `1.2.0-SNAPSHOT+chi.1` into `1.4.0-SNAPSHOT+chi.1`

 Note that the merge strategy here is opinionated; SemVer spec itself does not mention merging.
-In fact, with this plugin, merge can be done in various ways of your choosing - rest assured the merge result will abide by the SemVer spec.

-The basic idea here, though, is to center the merge around the current POM version.
+The basic idea here is to center the merge around the current POM version.
 Other than the SemVer specified precedence, the intents and purposes of the current POM version will dominate in the merge process.

 1. Take the newer of the current POM version and the given version to merge, according to the SemVer precedence.